berkeleydeeprlcourse/homework_fall2020/hw5/README.txt

 You may also want to look through [scripts/run_hw5_expl.py](cs285/scripts/run_hw5_expl.py) (if running locally) or [scripts/run_hw5_expl.ipynb](cs285/scripts/run_hw5_expl.ipynb) (if running on Colab), though you will not need to edit this files beyond changing runtime arguments in the Colab notebook.

 See the [assignment PDF](cs285_hw5.pdf) for more details on what files to edit.

+For this particular assignment, you will need to install networkx==2.5